szeitlin/szeitlin-blog/content/dvc_vs_pachyderm.md

 time to test it out now.
 I ran into problems with Pachyderm's streaming functionality when we tried to use it at scale, so I'd be curious to know if DVC has solved or avoided the kinds of problems we were having.

-The way DVC sets up sharing for e.g. a development server is different from how Pachyderm does it, because it relies on git and caching, and you have to manually set permissions on those caches.
+The way DVC sets up sharing for multiple users on a single development server is different from how Pachyderm does it, because DVC relies on git and caching, and you have to manually set permissions on those caches.
 This seems like a pain to set up the first time.

 Pachyderm's enterprise offering has role-based access controls, but we never bothered to set those up, either.
 (We always said we'd do it later...)
-Instead we just gave everyone on the team access, and as long as we didn't touch each other's pipelines, it was fine.
+Instead, we just gave everyone on the team access, and as long as we didn't touch each other's pipelines, it was fine.

 I think if we were going to have multiple people working directly on the same data and/or same models, we would want more granular controls (and the equivalent of `git blame`) for this.

 Another major difference between DVC and Pachyderm is that DVC can be run as a python library.
 I was curious to try this out, so I opened a new notebook and typed `import dvc.api`.
 This looks like it should be really easy, in the sense that you don't have to build and push up a container to a container registry in order to pull an updated version of your model.
-So I think that's potentially really useful.
+So I think that's potentially really useful in situations where you won't be building microservices.

-One thing I like about the containerized approach is that it's extremely reproducible.
+One thing I like about the containerized approach is that it's extremely reproducible, and well, contained.
+DVC seems to be able to make the reproducible part pretty straightforward with helping you track, for example, what files are in a folder, and taking advantage of git tagging.